jlheflin/HartreeFockCppProgram/README.md

 that the values I am getting for the energies make sense when compared to the values from [NWChem](https://github.com/nwchemgit/nwchem) for the same H2 system and basis set.

-Currently the code is set up to use the STO-3G, STO-6G, 3-21G, 6-31G, and 6-311G** basis sets, based on the values available from the Libint library.
+Currently the code is set up to use the [basis sets available](https://github.com/evaleev/libint/tree/master/lib/basis) from the Libint library that you have installed, based on the values available from the Libint library.
 Whatever basis sets are available in Libint are available for use in this code.

 ## Important Notes
 Most of this code is "vibe" coded, meaning that I utilized ChatGPT to help understand logic,